CannyChiu/TechnicalTalentPartnerHub/README.md

 * [TechCrunch](https://techcrunch.com/)
 * [InfoQ](https://www.infoq.com/): Great for heavy duty deep dives into all sorts of technical topics and follow software development trends
 * [Pragmatic Engineer](https://newsletter.pragmaticengineer.com): Great for big tech intel and opinion pieces on engineering related topics.
-* [ByteByteGo](https://blog.bytebytego.com/): Great for folks that are visually learners and want to better understand common topics within the software development space.
-Super useful for dev adjacent roles like TPMs, Technical Recruiters, UXers and more.

 ### **Tech Conferences & Events to Check Out:**